 40 years on: A new era for business events in Brisbane

-40 years on from the establishment of Brisbane’s first visitors and convention bureau, Brisbane Marketing’s General Manager of Business Events, Juliet Alabaster, looks back on some key milestones and discusses where to now.
+40 years on from the establishment of Brisbane’s first visitors and convention bureau, Brisbane Economic Development Agency’s General Manager of Business Events, Juliet Alabaster, looks back on some key milestones and discusses where to now.

 Brisbane is clearly a different city to what it was 40 years ago.
 With $12 billion worth of tourism related infrastructure underway, it will be very different in five years’ time, let alone another 40.